KianLeong/friendmgmt/README.md

 3) Key in JSON Request Body (select Raw option in radio button) and click on Send

 ![PostmanRequest](images/sample2.png)

+#### Technical Approach

+This project is developed using Spring Boot due to familiarity with Spring Framework.
+MySQL is used as it is an open sourced and widely used database.

+Due to requirements for 1 step command to run API locally.
+2 Docker containers would be required (1 for MySQL database server and 1 for Spring Boot Application)

+1 thing of note for this project is the connection between 2 users, as it is bidirectional, user1 column of the connection table will always be of lower number compared to user2 column.

+This rule is enforced to ensure there will always be only 1 row for each connection between users

 #### User Stories